Nordic American Offshore Ltd: Nordic American Offshore Ltd. (NYSE:NAO) - the Executive Chairman and his family increase its holding in NAO.

-A company owned by the NAO Executive Chairman, Herbjorn Hansson and his son, Alexander, bought today 500,000 shares in NAO at an average price of $1.18 per share.
-Also yesterday they bought 500,000 NAO shares.
-The appropriate filing will be undertaken as the Hansson family now holds shares equivalent to 5.4% of NAO.
+As informed the investor market, during the last few days, NAO Executive Chairman, Herbjorn Hansson and his son, Alexander, have accumulated 1,681,007 shares in NAO at an average price of $1.12 per share.

+Together with its previous holding, the Hansson family holds shares equivalent to 6.5% of NAO.
+This is after the last purchase of 181,007 NAO shares Friday May 12.

 Contacts: